AlexanderKeny10/Watch-and-Sip/README.md

 MVC Paradigm

 ## Final Statements/ Conclusion
-- Had a difficult time finding an API that didn't have length provisions
+- Had a difficult time finding an API that didn't have lengthy rules for usage
 - Swithed to Axios method instead of Fetch for the routes